-The County Commissioners for both Birmingham Scouts and Guides have agreed that the More in Common badge can be worn on the uniform and will be provided free of charge to members who have completed the requirements.
+The County Lead Volunteer for Birmingham Scouts and the County Commissioner for Guides have agreed that the More in Common badge can be worn on the uniform and will be provided free of charge to members who have completed the requirements.
 This results from a generous donation in memory of the late Jean Rookes, who worked jointly for many years, with Peter, in working for a friendlier, more compassionate society.